ronsperber/PINN/README.md

 - `pinn_utils/ode_meta.py`: Dictionary of metadata for each DE.
 Includes order, parameters, `F` function, analytic solution (if available), and display information.

 - `stpinn.py`: Streamlit app demonstrating the solver and showing analytic solutions for comparison.
+- `test_all_desols.py`: Unit test using numeric differentiation approximation to verify that the analytic solutions are correct

 Example of creating a PINN for a single ODE:
 ```python